Pingumaniac/CS6381_PA1_M3_Youngjae_Moon/README.md

 6. Open Anaconda Jupyter Notebook.
 7. Open data_visualization.ipynb and run the code.
 6. Sample graphs/tables would have then been generated.

+## How to test the code on Mininet
+1. For test1 & test2 & test4, sudo --mn -topo=single,10
+2. For test3 & test 5, sudo --mn -topo=single,18